b0ink/csgo-chaos-mod/README.md

 - Copy the contents from `addons/sourcemod/` into your server's `csgo/addons/sourcemod/` folder.
 - Copy the contents from `materials/` into your server's `csgo/materials/` folder.
 - Copy the contents from `models/` into your server's `csgo/models/` folder.
 - You may also need a [Fast DL](https://steamcommunity.com/sharedfiles/filedetails/?id=486331092) setup for other players to download the assets off your server.
-The `FastDL/` folder contains all the compressed assets to be placed on your Fast DL.
+The `FastDL/` folder contains all the compressed assets to be placed on your Fast DL, otherwise all players will require to download the assets into their `csgo/` game directory.
 - Restart your server/load the plugin.

-If you encounter any errors please check your error files as well as the plugin's generated `chaos_logs.log` file found in `/addons/sourcemod/logs`, and double check that the config files are in the correct location.
+If you encounter any errors please check your sourcemod error log files as well as the plugin's generated `chaos_logs.log` file found in `/addons/sourcemod/logs`, and double check that you have copied over all the files required for the plugin.

 ## Available Commands:
 `sm_chaos`